 Meeting place: the Scruton Café.

-Balazs Orban was the first to speak.
-He was asked to introduce the figure of Roger Scruton, a conservative philosopher and writer, and explain what a café actually is - a well-known meeting and discussion place.
-The second speaker was Zsolt Németh, who in his introduction referred to Prof. Ryszard Terlecki's book "Solidarity 1980-1989.
-Poland's Road to Freedom," which was recently published in Hungary.
-He then reported on plans to establish Scruton cafes in Poland, such as in Warsaw or Przemyśl.
-Further, referring to the topic of the panel, he said that recently Polish-Hungarian friendship has been put to the test.
-The visit to Poland of the newly elected President of Hungary was a breakthrough, and the arrival of the Polish delegation is a response to it.
+The first to speak was Balazs Orban.
+He was asked to introduce the figure of Roger Scruton, a conservative philosopher and writer, and explain what a coffee house actually is - a well-known place for meetings and discussions.
+The second speaker was Zsolt Németh, who in his introduction referred to Professor Ryszard Terlecki's book "Solidarity 1980-1989.
+The Polish Way to Freedom", which was recently published in Hungary.
+Then he informed about the plans of creating Scruton's café in Poland, e.g. in Warsaw or in Przemysl.
+In the next part, referring to the topic of the panel, he said that recently the Polish-Hungarian friendship has been put to the test.
+The breakthrough was the visit of the newly elected President of Hungary to Poland and the arrival of the Polish delegation is a response to it.

 He expressed his conviction that in terms of goals Hungary's and Poland's position is the same, but differs in terms of the means and the way of achieving them.
 He declared Hungary's full support for Ukraine's accession to the European Union, presented his vision of a conservative Europe - a Europe of nations, and stated that it is unacceptable to rebuild the Soviet Union.
 These are common positions of both countries.
 However, he noted that Europe is facing an economic recession and sanctions will cost us a lot.
 This approach differentiates our countries and this is what we need to discuss.
 Then the moderator of the panel, Professor Szymanowski, took the floor again.
 He talked about the idea of the Carpathian Europe conference and gave a concrete example: the postulate to build the Via Carpatia road was formulated during one of the conferences and today we can already enjoy the first effects - the partially already built and under construction express road.